I’m not a football fan. Never have been. Like boxing, I just saw too much brutality in it, and the more brutal it got, the more fans seemed to cheer.

 “I will never give up.
 I will keep fighting till the end.” – Jim Kelly, honoree of the Jimmy V Award at the annual ESPY Awards.

-Near the end of his career, Sir Winston Churchill – the most quoted individual along with Lincoln – … Read More
+Near the end of his career, Sir Winston Churchill – the most quoted individual along with Lincoln – was … Read More